 • Implement the agreed actions, over an agreed time frame and meet again with parents to review progress.

 Leaving school premises without permission / Bullying / Persistently engaging in activities which have been identified by members of staff as dangerous or inappropriate / Deliberately injuring any member of the school community / Aggressive, threatening or violent behaviour towards a member of staff or a pupil; (e.g. physical violence, kicking, striking, nipping, biting, spitting) / Bringing weapons or dangerous substances to school.

 Persistent incidents of serious misbehaviour will be classified as gross misbehaviour.

 Teachers will take the following step when dealing with Gross Misbehaviour

-- As a matter of urgency a meeting will be arranged and held with class teacher, principal and parents/guardians to discuss and agree actions that need to be taken to resolve the problem.
+• As a matter of urgency a meeting will be arranged and held with class teacher, principal and parents/guardians to discuss and agree actions that need to be taken to resolve the problem.
+The pupil will be involved in some / all of the discussion as appropriate.
 A behaviour contract may be drawn up or targets may be set with the pupil.